St John Ambulance (England And The Islands)

 Between 9–16 October 2018, St John Ambulance was involved in the promotion of Restart A Heart Day 2018, overseen by the Resuscitation Council UK, on behalf of the European Resuscitation Council and the International Liaison Committee on Resuscitation.
 St John Ambulance and partner organisations trained over 200,000 people in emergency resuscitation during the two weeks.

-In 2022 St John Ambulance partnered up with BBC Radio Manchester following the inquiry into the Manchester Arena bombing.
-St John volunteers provided free emergency first aid awareness to the public throughout Manchester, and between May and December over 16,000 members of the public were trained in a life saving skill.
+In 2022, St John Ambulance partnered up with BBC Radio Manchester following the inquiry into the Manchester Arena bombing.
+St John volunteers provided free emergency first aid awareness to the public throughout Manchester, and between May and December, over 16,000 members of the public were trained.

 Vehicles

 Originally, individual divisions of St John Ambulance were responsible for providing their own vehicles.
-These have taken many and varied forms, beginning with horse-drawn ambulances.
-Even into the late twentieth century, with some centralisation of control and classification of vehicle types such as Motor Ambulance Units (the title arising historically as a distinction from horse-drawn units), First Aid Posts and Rapid Deployment Vehicles, there remained within the organisation an enormous range of deployed vehicles of different types and even assorted local vehicle liveries.
-Some ambulances were donated second-hand from industrial plants, some were purchased (from different suppliers) and some were local conversions of commercial vehicles.
-At the start of the twenty-first century, new legislation regarding emergency ambulances effectively rendered a significant proportion of the then-current St John Ambulance fleet redundant.
-The solution was the development of a specialist St John Ambulance vehicle, which was designed jointly by the organisation and vehicle manufacturer Renault.
+These have taken many and varied forms, beginning with horse-drawn ambulances and even went into the late twentieth century with some centralisation of control and classification of vehicle types such as Motor Ambulance Units (the title arising historically as a distinction from horse-drawn units), First Aid Posts and Rapid Deployment Vehicles.
+At the start of the twenty-first century, new legislation regarding emergency ambulances rendered a significant proportion of the then-current St John Ambulance fleet redundant.
+This led to the development of a specialist St John Ambulance vehicle, which was designed jointly by the organisation and vehicle manufacturer Renault.
 The result was the Crusader 900 ambulance.

 An early assessment suggested that 100 of the Crusader ambulances (costing, at that time, £40,000 each) would be required immediately, representing an investment of £4 million.
-In 2000, St John Ambulance committed itself to raising £2 million by public subscription, whilst English and Welsh Freemasons committed a further £2 million, supplying 50 Crusader ambulances which were handed over in local ceremonies across the country during 2000 and 2001.
-This very large donation allowed the rapid transformation of the national St John Ambulance fleet of front-line ambulances within a much shorter time-scale than could otherwise have been possible.
-Subsequently, many local Provinces of Freemasons have maintained relations with their local St John Ambulance County units and supported the running costs of these vehicles or even donated further (additional) Crusader ambulances.
+In 2000, St John Ambulance raised £2 million by public subscription, whilst English and Welsh Freemasons committed a further £2 million, supplying 50 Crusader ambulances which were handed over in local ceremonies across the country during 2000 and 2001.
+Subsequently, local Provinces of Freemasons have supported the running costs of these vehicles.

-By 2004, the national St John Ambulance emergency vehicle fleet was in a standard corporate livery, with standard vehicle types:
+By 2004, the national St John Ambulance emergency vehicle fleet has the following standard vehicle types:

 - Crusader – a front-line emergency ambulance, based on the Renault Master (or similar);

-- 4x4 ambulance – a four-wheel drive emergency ambulance, based on the Nissan Patrol (or similar), but with additional headroom, for rural and off-road deployment;
+- 4×4 ambulance – a four-wheel drive emergency ambulance that is based on the Nissan Patrol (or something similar), but with additional headroom for rural and off-road deployment; and

 St John Ambulance also maintains specialist response options in particular locations, such as Cycle Response Units, Control and Command Units, Rapid Response Cars (Specialist Contracts), Community Support Units as well as larger vehicles or trailers used as static first aid posts.